If you ever need to migrate away from Heroku to a currently supported infrastructure by discourse it can be quite troublesome.

 - First make sure you have the AWS CLI installed.

-Installing the AWS Command Line Interface - AWS Command Line Interface
+Getting started with the AWS CLI - AWS Command Line Interface

 - Use the S3 argument to download your images.